 Ranch Hand C-123s began spraying a four-target complex of rivers at the extreme southern tip of the Ca Mau peninsula in the middle of April 1964.
 This group of targets included the Cha La area discussed earlier.
-The Viet Cong had controlled two of the target areas for more than three years, and in an attempt to reduce the effectiveness of ground fire, Ranch Hand crews utilized the recently developed "pop-up" tactic.
+The Vict Cong had controlled two of the target areas for more than three years, and in an attempt to reduce the effectiveness of ground fire, Ranch Hand crews utilized the recently developed "pop-up" tactic.
 This tactic involved flying at the extremely low altitude of 20 feet over the flat Delta land between spray targets, climbing to the 150-foot spray release altitude just before reaching the spray-on point, and descending again to 20 feet in order to exit the target area.
-Before April 30, this tactic was able to keep the average number of hits to about three to five per mission.
-18
+Before April 30, this tactic was able to keep the average number of hits to about three to five per mission."

 On April 30, 1964, Ranch Hand flew a spray mission against a target in the Delta which they had selected from the approved list after Maj.
 Gen. Joseph H. Moore, the commander of the 2d Air Division (Air Force headquarters in South Vietnam), asked them to pick a spray target where they could guarantee that they would receive ground fire.
 A special escort of four VNAF A-1 fighters, each with a single VNAF pilot, and four VNAF T-28 fighters with mixed USAF and VNAF crews was authorized for this mission.
 The fighters rendezvoused with two Ranch Hand C-123s about an hour before sunrise over Tan Son Nhut for the flight south.
 At first light they arrived over their target, a canal.
 Capt.
 Charles F. Hagerty, the Ranch Hand commander at that time, flew lead, and Capt.
 Eugene D. Stammer piloted the second aircraft.
 One plane sprayed one side of the canal; the other took the opposite bank.
 Ranch Hand's promised ground fire, much more intense than expected, burst forth near a small village.
 Just as they reached the village, Captain Hagerty felt what he thought was his airplane exploding.
-Two .50-caliber machine guns, one on either side of the canal, opened up on his lead aircraft and "walked" it down the canal in a a flare were set off by a projectile penetrating the cargo compartment, the crew chief would be able to kick the burning flare out the rear door rather than leave it trapped within the fuselage.20
+Two .50-caliber machine guns, one on either side of the canal, opened up on his lead aircraft and "walked" it down the canal in a crossfire.
+The crews also reported possible air-burst mortar fire.
+On Hagerty's plane, one of the two engines was hit.
+Hagerty immediately feathered it and dumped the remaining herbicide load while climbing for altitude.
+Another round of enemy fire came up through the oxygen regulator, penetrated the right armrest, and disintegrated in the copilot's parachute where it started a fire, indicating that it was probably a tracer round.
+The copilot was burned, and the navigator received minor scratches while heating out the fire in the copilot's parachute.